 Should I Incorporate?
 Quiz

-An assessment tool for Candian business owners.
-Note answers are not necessarily cumalitive.
+An assessment tool for Canadian business owners.
+Note answers are not necessarily cumulative.
 A strong answer to any one question could mean incorporating is worth considering.

 1. Does your business make enough profits to justify tax savings?